Plant dyeing – dye clothes with avocado

 Soy milk: Pickling with soya milk is a little easier.
 Depending on the size of the fabric, the fabric must be rinsed in soy milk.
 For one t-shirt is approx. one liter is a nice amount.
 It is important that the substance does not absorb the soya milk well and that the liquid is distributed evenly.
 Therefore, make sure to wring some of the soy milk out of the fabric before hanging it to dry.
 The fabric should preferably hang to dry for 3-4 days.
 In the meantime, you can eat a little more avocados!

-Now we are finally ready to color with our avocados.
+Now we are finally ready to dye with our avocados.
 The large pot is filled with water, and then the shells and stones are put in.
 The water is boiled, and after boiling for an hour, the shells and stones are sieved out.
 Now they have to be thrown out.
 After that, the beautiful colored water must now have a small boil.
 Then you turn off the heat and put the fabric in.
 It is important that there is not too much fabric in the pan, because then the coloring can become uneven.
 During the first quarter of an hour, it is also a good idea to stir the pan constantly, so that the fabric properly absorbs the liquid and the color distributes.
 Then take the pan off the heat.

 Now the fabric must be allowed to lie in the pot and enjoy itself while it absorbs color well.
 About 24-48 hours is plenty.
 The longer the time, the stronger the color.